You’ve got deadlines to hit, errands to run, kids to feed, dogs to walk...the list goes on.

 You want to push yourself to your limit.
 And your goal should be to increase that limit over time.

-And be sure to fuel yourself with a natural pre workout beforehand to make sure you have adequate energy to get through these surprisingly grueling workouts.
+And be sure to fuel yourself with a clean pre workout beforehand to make sure you have adequate energy to get through these surprisingly grueling workouts.

 EMOM workout idea 1